Bandils0606/Second-Mid-Solution/README.md

-# Second-Mid-Solution
+# Python

-This is the second mid solutions.
+Programs from basics.